riquito/crusca/README.md

 that the commits' messages follow your guidelines and set a failed status on the commits who don't.

+## Easy way, docker

+    # copy app/config/config.yml.dist as config.yml and edit it to your liking
+    docker run -it --rm -v config.yml:/usr/src/app/config/config.yml riquito/crusca

+That would start a wsgi application, for an easy deploy consider [crusca-nginx](https://github.com/riquito/crusca-nginx).

+The endpoints are `/status` (should return 'alive') and `/push-event` (see below how to use it).

+## Long non magic way

 ### Requirements

 python >= 3.4